Bromgard/rcblack/grammar/lesson09.md

 >Bragi svarar: "Ǫlvaldi hét faðir hans, ok merki munu þér at þykkja ef ek __segi__ þér frá honum.
 (Bragi says, "His father was named Olvaldi, you would find it amazing, if I tell you about him".)

 The context of this sentence helps construct a subjunctive environment.
-As in English, the _if_ clause sets up the mood and the inflection of _segi_ confirms unrealized nature of the action.
+As in English, the _if_ (...ef ek...) clause sets up the mood, and the inflection of _segi_ confirms unrealized nature of the action.

 The _imperative_ mood represents another distinct inflection in Old Icelandic verbs.
 In practice, the mood appears in a command, or a request that something be accomplished on the part of the recipient of the utterance.
 In English these formations are very closely related to the subjunctive, and are sometimes indistinguishable.
 When the substantive copula is used the form _be_ is used.

 >__Be__ prepared.

-You may have already noticed that _Let it be_ has also has an imperative quality.
+You may have noticed that _Let it be_ has also has an imperative quality.
 When other verbs are used in English a simple second person conjugation is used.

 >__Tell me__, where is fancy bred, or in the heart or in the head?